University of Bergen

 Global challenges

-Web link for international students http://www.uib.no/en/education/exchange
+Web link for international students https://www4.uib.no/en/studies/for-exchange-students-at-uib

 Fields of Study Offered Basic/broad, general programmes